 It’s Your and Your Company’s Image that is at Stake!

 Some may say, “I do get some sales from the site.”
 How many are some?
 1 a month?
-Imagine how many you could have if you had a good looking, functioning website with quality images, were blogging regularly and using social media the right way!
+Imagine how many you could have if you had a good-looking, functioning website with quality images, blogged regularly, and used social media correctly!
 It could go up to 1 a day or more!

-Sure you want to save money by doing it yourself, but invest in some classes and learn how to do it properly and effectively.
+Sure you want to save money by doing it yourself, but invest in learning how to do it properly and effectively.
 If you don’t take social media and online digital marketing seriously in this day and age you might as well close up shop.

 Here are some of the top Branding Mistakes I see small businesses make.